 What Will My Results Be?

 A more youthful appearance with a smooth forehead and brow.
-You may also have less sagging or loose skin of the upper eyelid.
+You may also have less sagging or loose skin on the upper eyelid.

 Scheduling Your Brow Lift in Mobile

-When you’re ready to discuss brow lift surgery with a board certified plastic surgeon, contact the Mobile, AL plastic surgery practice of Dr. Randy Proffitt.
+When you’re ready to discuss brow lifts in Mobile with a board-certified plastic surgeon, contact the plastic surgery practice of Dr. Randy Proffitt.
 Call 251-344-0322 to inquire about an appointment.
 You can also use our online email form to reach our friendly and helpful staff.